hhxsv5/laravel-s/README.md

 > [Swoole Coroutine](https://www.swoole.co.uk/coroutine)

 - Warning: There are a large number of singletons and static properties in Laravel/Lumen, which are `unsafe` in coroutine.
-It is `NOT` recommended to enable coroutine, but coroutine can be used in `custom processes`.
+It is `NOT` recommended to enable coroutine, but coroutine can be used in `custom processes and cron job`.

 - Enable Coroutine, default disable.